PLAN YOUR TRIP

 4 billion plastic microfibers per square kilometer clutter the sea.

-Between 4.8 and 12.7 million tonnes of plastic is dumped into our oceans yearly.
+Between 4.8 and 12.7 million tonnes of plastic pieces are dumped into our oceans yearly.

 One garbage truck of plastic is discarded into our oceans every minute.